balcortex/100_days_code_web_development/README.md

 ### CSS Grid - Pt.
 14

 Today, I learned about the minmax() function, which is a grid-exclusive function to set both the minimum and maximum of a grid track

+## Day 162 - 2024/03/24

+### CSS Grid - Pt.
+15

+Today, I learned about the clamp() function, which lets us specify three values: the minimum, the ideal, and the maximum size value of an item.